apeterson91/website/content/post/concentration_parameter_three/concentration_parameter_three.md

 to justify the use of these priors in either substantive or computational terms.

 I'm obviously a bit perplexed, but other readers may think that this isn't unreasonable.
 I'll leave you to draw your own conclusions.
-For now, I think it's time we take a step back, think about what we learned to take away from all of this.
+For now, I think it's time we take a step back, and think about what we learned to take away from all of this.

 ## Lessons Learned in the Process of Learning about the Dirichlet Process